Gap cuts 2019 profit forecast after 'extremely challenging' quarter

 Gap Inc cut its full-year earnings forecast on Thursday, after the apparel maker reported a decline in first-quarter sales across its major brands.

-REUTERS: Gap Inc cut its full-year earnings forecast and reported a bigger-than-expected drop in same-store sales, especially at its Gap brand outlets, on Thursday, sending its shares down over 11per cent after hours.
+REUTERS: Gap Inc cut its full-year earnings forecast and reported bigger-than-expected declines in same-store sales, especially at its Gap brand outlets, on Thursday, sending its shares down nearly 10per cent after hours.

-Gap, once a trendsetter with its casual logo emblazoned hoodies and khaki cargos, has been under pressure as a lack of new designs pushed its customers to switch to fast-fashion rivals such as H&M and Inditex's Zara.
+Once a trendsetter with its casual logo emblazoned hoodies and khaki cargos, the Gap brand has come under pressure as a lack of new designs pushed its customers to switch to fast-fashion rivals such as H&M and Inditex's Zara.

-Sales at established Gap brand stores fell 10per cent in the first quarter ended May 4, bigger than the 4per cent decline analysts' had estimated, according to IBES data from Refinitiv.
+Sales at established Gap brand stores fell 10per cent in the first quarter ended May 4, its biggest fall in at least three years and steeper than the 4per cent decline analysts had estimated.

 "This quarter was extremely challenging," Chief Executive Officer Art Peck said in a statement.

+But those efforts are yet to succeed.
+Quarterly same-store sales at the brand have risen only once since the start of 2016, according to Refinitiv data.

+"Gap could have had an opportunity to be fun, but you walk into a store and the product looks boring and there's no real experience... there are so many components that should have been fixed and they just haven't been - it's outdated itself," Jane Hali & Associates analyst Jessica Ramirez told Reuters.

-Old Navy, which has been a bright spot for the company in recent years, reported a surprise drop in same-store sales, down 1per cent compared with estimates of a 0.8per cent rise.
+Adding to the worries, Old Navy, a bright spot for the company in recent years and which is being separated as a publicly listed company, reported a surprise drop in same-store sales.
+Comparable store sales slipped 1per cent in the reported quarter, compared with estimates of a 0.8per cent rise, according to IBES data from Refinitiv.

-In February, Gap said Old Navy would be separated as a publicly listed company.

 "We remain confident in our plan to separate into two independently traded public companies in 2020," Peck said.

-Overall same-store sales fell 4per cent, larger than the 1.2per cent drop analysts had expected.
+Overall same-store sales fell 4per cent, bigger than the 1.2per cent drop analysts had expected.

 The San Francisco-based company cut its 2019 adjusted earnings forecast to US$2.05 to US$2.15 per share, from a previous range of US$2.40 to US$2.55.